franpoz/SHERLOCK/paper/paper.md

 ## 5.2 Disintegrating planets

 We are including in ``SHERLOCK`` a model for comet-like tails of disintegrating exoplanets, which highly differ from the typical shape of transiting exoplanets; see, e.g. [@rappaport:2012,@sanchis:2015].

+## 5.3 Systems stability
+A common analysis to be done to assess a candidate is the calculation of the Mean Exponential Growth of Nearby Orbits (MEGNO) initially introduced by `@cincotta:2003`.
+We will analyze a proper way to include such a stability analysis to SHERLOCK by including the ``rebound`` package [@rein:2012] or using ``SPOCK``, which uses machine learning techniques to improve the results over the MEGNO value for multiplanetary systems as exposed in `@tamayo:2020`.

 ## 6. Summary and conclusions